I thought I knew about co-authoring a children’s book when I started writing Just Between Sam and Me with Rosie Russell 17 months ago.

 but you already know it's really awful, right [wink].

 How a chance encounter with a mystery novel

 from Brene Brown’s self-help books

 Fun facts, quiz and book giveaway

-It's hard to stay upbeat in this marathon pandemic that's been going on for far to long.
+It's hard to stay upbeat in this marathon pandemic that's been going on too long.

 How are you staying positive during Covid?
 Are you reading more or less these days?
-What genre/kind of books do you prefer?
+What genre/kind of books draws you in?
 How might books help you cope?
 Please share your thoughts in the comment section.

 Blogging about books, writing, family life, travel and more good stuff.

 a newsletter for bibliophiles on writing, books and cool stuff readers love

 Be an Insider.
 Download your FREE e-short story about love and new beginnings today!